 Scales can be played on your piano or keyboard, start with C and increase (C, D, E, F, G, A, B and C) or A decrease (A, B, C, D, E, F, G and TO).
 Listen carefully to each note and sing the note that matches the tone you are playing.
 Use a piano or keyboard, if possible, because it is less likely to go out of tune than other instruments, like a guitar.

+Continue to sing all tones you play along the scales.
+Tap the note C on your keyboard and that note softly before singing louder.
+Then sing in C major slowly without touching any other key on the keyboard.
 Finish singing the note C and make sure your intonation is correct correlates with the note C on your keyboard.
 End the exercise by singing the different notes in the tone, without the keyboard, before using the keyboard to confirm your intonation.

 Play the notes that are off the scale, randomly, and sing in the same tone, even if in a different octave.
 This will help you train your ear to recognise different tones.